 I wrote that title in all caps, because no matter how many times that fact is repeated, no matter how much evidence is proffered, the mistake, inaccuracy or downright lie is constantly being put forth that Horus was NOT a sun god.
 This blatant error is made not by professional Egyptologists, of course, but by people who have apparently scanned a couple of encyclopedia articles, which they evidently feel makes them experts on this vast and deep subject.

-If you encounter anyone making this BLUNDER - which shows a lack of even the basic knowledge of ancient Egyptian religion - please be sure to point out their mistake to them, although I don't have any great hope that they will correct themselves, as the "anti-ZEITGEISTers" are about as delusional and fundamentalist as typical religious fanatics.
-You can also be sure that if these "experts" are making THIS basic error, they are also making many others as well, as demonstrated quite thoroughly by my voluminous writings on this subject, which include a nearly 600-page book Christ in Egypt: The Horus-Jesus Connection.
-This book has been out for a year and a half, and is available for searching at Google Books, so there is no excuse for this abject ignorance.
+If you encounter anyone making this BLUNDER – which shows a lack of even the basic knowledge of ancient Egyptian religion – please be sure to point out their mistake to them, although I don’t have any great hope that they will correct themselves, as the “anti-ZEITGEISTers” are about as delusional and fundamentalist as typical religious fanatics.
+You can also be sure that if these “experts” are making THIS basic error, they are also making many others as well, as demonstrated quite thoroughly by my voluminous writings on this subject, which include a nearly 600-page book Christ in Egypt: The Horus-Jesus Connection.
+This book has been out since 2009, and is available for searching at Google Books, so there is no excuse for this abject ignorance.
 I likewise demonstrate this fact of Horus being a sun god in my book Suns of God, which came out in 2004, so this mistake is doubly inexcusable.
 (The reader is referred to these two books for citations of the quotes below.)

 PROOF THAT HORUS WAS A SUN GOD, FROM PRIMARY SOURCES AND THE WORKS OF HIGHLY CREDENTIALED AUTHORITIES